nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 This command edits an existing guest in GuestBook.

-The guest specified at the `INDEX` is the guest you wish to edit.
+The guest specified at the `INDEX` is the guest you wish to edit in the current list.
 The existing values will be **updated** to the new values you provide.
 The values that you **did not specify** to edit will remain **unchanged**.

 **Format**: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [rm/ROOM] [dr/DATE_RANGE] [ng/NUMBER_OF_GUESTS] [rc/IS_ROOM_CLEAN] [rq/REQUEST]`